wptide/wptide.org/.github/ISSUE_TEMPLATE/feature_request.md

 ---------------

 _Do not alter or remove anything below.
 The following sections will be managed by moderators only._

+## Changelog entry

+* <!-- One sentence summarizing the PR, which should be used for the PR title and automatically added to the changelog. -->

 ## Acceptance criteria